MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-code-coverage-results-v1.md

 **`summaryFileLocation`** - **Summary file**<br>
 Type: string.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Path of the summary file containing code coverage statistics, such as line, method, and class coverage.
+Multiple summary files will be merged into a single report.
 The value may contain minimatch patterns.
 For example: `$(System.DefaultWorkingDirectory)/MyApp/**/site/cobertura/coverage.xml`.
 <!-- :::editable-content-end::: -->

 :::moniker-end